 For car travel, the Court relies on Google Maps to determine the maximum allowable claim pursuant to this billing guide.
-Occasional variables such as excessive congestion, weather, or construction are not considered.
+Occasional variables such as excessive congestion, weather, or construction may be considered when justified.
 Travel time is measured as driving time only.
 Thus, time spent parking, going through security, or walking from the vehicle to the courtroom is not compensable.